dmbarbour/wikilon/docs/AboutABC.md

 A paragraph is implicitly expressed by simply including a full, blank line within ABC code.
 I.e. LF LF in the toplevel stream outside of any block.
 This corresponds nicely to a paragraph in a text file.
 Formally, the space between paragraphs just means identity.
 Paragraphs might be more explicitly indicated by an annotation, e.g. `{&p}`.
 Paragraphs are discretionary.
 The reason to respect them is that they're advantageous to everyone involved, i.e. for performance and reasoning.

-### Encoding Binaries in ABC
+### Encoding Binary Data in ABC

 Programmers often work with binary encoded data, e.g. compressed visual or audio data, secure hashes, ciphertext.
 I would like the ability to encode MP3 files, texture data, or short video clips as ABC resources.
 This would allow me to leverage ABC's secure content distribution, caching, partial evaluation, and nearly transparent link model.
-However, unless embedded binaries can be stored and transmitted efficiently, this simply won't happen.
+However, it's valuable that large binaries can be stored and transmitted efficiently.

-To handle this, we may encode large sequences of base16 in a specific alphabet `bdfghjkmnpqstxyz` in embedded text.
-This alphabet is `a-z` minus vowels `aeiou` and common ABC data plumbing `vrwlc`, and is intended to make our binaries opaque yet visually or heuristically recognizable.
-For example:
+One simple option is to use a naive encoding of binaries - e.g. base16 - and couple this with a dedicated compression pass for storage or streaming.
+I propose alphabet `bdfghjkmnpqstxyz` (`a-z` minus vowels `aeiou` and common ABC ops `vrwlc`).
+This ensures binaries are visually distinct yet opaque.

         "htkzmfkjkxfbkpmbmgmjkxfbkhkzktkzmffbmgkpmhfbkdkxkjmhftfbkgkzkymg
          kjkgmhkjmhmjmffbkdkhkpmbkpmgkgkpkykmfbkjktkpmhftfbmgkjkhfbkhkzfb